-The Otto Group sources more than one million different products from over 70 countries via its Group companies.
+The Otto Group sources more than one million different fashion, living and multimedia products from over 70 countries via its Group companies.
 The deeper one looks into the preliminary stages of our supply chains, i.e. towards the cultivation and mining of raw materials, the more complex and branched it becomes.

 As we do not own factories, we cooperate with business partners (so-called suppliers), who in turn place orders with different factories.
 They operate independently of us.
 As a consequence, it is difficult for us as a trading company to exactly understand which upstream suppliers are involved in the production process.